Free Daily & Weekly Downloads

 Title: Writing a Persuasive Essay

-- Know the purpose of persuasive writing
+- Know the purpose and characteristics of a persuasive essay

-- Can use persuasive language and techniques
+- Can use persuasive techniques and strategies effectively in their writing

 - Whiteboard or blackboard